 Credit support for derivatives transactions is typically provided by bilateral provision of collateral under the ISDA Credit Support Annex ("CSA").
-Since the variation/initial margin rules were introduced, the 2016 Japanese Law VM CSA and 2016 Japanese Law Phase One IM CSA/Trust Scheme Annex to the Japanese Law IM CSA have typically been used.
-Where the ISDA 2018 Credit Support Annex for Initial Margin (IM) (Security Interest - New York Law) or the ISDA 2018 Credit Support Deed for Initial Margin (IM) (Security Interest - English Law) is used, the Japanese Security Collateral Provider Provisions for the ISDA 2018 Credit Support Annex for Initial Margin (IM) (Security Interest - New York Law) and the Japanese Security Collateral Provider Provisions for the ISDA 2018 Credit Support Deed for Initial Margin (IM) (Security Interest - English Law) will be typically incorporated therein, respectively, to ensure the application of the amended Netting Act (please see question 2.2 below).
-In addition, where the ISDA 2016 Credit Support Annex for Variation Margin (VM) governed by New York law or the ISDA 2016 Credit Support Annex for Variation Margin (VM) governed by English law is used, certain amendments will be typically made to the Annex to construe the security created thereunder as a "loan for consumption" (shouhi taishaku) under Japanese law for which the Netting Act will be also applicable.
+Since the variation/initial margin rules were introduced, the 2016 Credit Support Annex for Variation Margin (VM) governed by Japanese law and the 2016 Credit Support Annex for Phase One Initial Margin (IM) governed by Japanese law have typically been used if all the parties are located in Japan.
+As for variation margin, where one or more of the parties are located in a jurisdiction other than Japan and the 2016 Credit Support Annex for Variation Margin (VM) governed by New York law or the ISDA 2016 Credit Support Annex for Variation Margin (VM) governed by English law is used, certain amendments will typically be made to the CSA to construe the security created thereunder as a "loan for consumption" (shouhi taishaku) under Japanese law for which the Netting Act (please see question 2.2 below) can also be applied.
+As for initial margin, where one or more of the parties are located in a jurisdiction other than Japan and the ISDA 2018 Credit Support Annex for Initial Margin (IM) (Security Interest - New York Law) or the ISDA 2018 Credit Support Deed for Initial Margin (IM) (Security Interest - English Law) is used, the Japanese Security Collateral Provider Provisions for the ISDA 2018 Credit Support Annex for Initial Margin (IM) (Security Interest - New York Law) and the Japanese Security Collateral Provider Provisions for the ISDA 2018 Credit Support Deed for Initial Margin (IM) (Security Interest - English Law) will be typically incorporated therein, respectively, to ensure the application of the amended Netting Act.